Synchronize a project directory to a remote host using

 rsync and validate changes safely with a dry run.

-restore updates back to the source when needed.
+restore content when needed.

 You are backing up a local project directory to a remote